rival4567/ros-noetic-mdbook/src/tasks/task_ur5_multiple_arm/installation.md

         ![task-multiple-ur5](./task-multiple-ur5.png)

-    > **Note**: NOTE: Do not edit any files in these packages.
+    > **Note**: Do not edit any files in these packages.
 If there is any bug in the packages we will notify you.

     ---